shuangsong0110/OWAS/README.md

     ...
 ```

-where rsid is the SNP, a1 is the effect allele, a2 is the alternative allele, z is the z scores of the a1 allele, p is the p-value of the effect.
+where rsid is the SNP, a1 is the reference allele, a2 is the alternative allele, z is the z scores of the a1 allele, p is the p-value of the effect.

 ## Output